Parents – Get Help for Your Child

 If your child is suicidal, it’s a medical emergency.
 Please CALL 911 for medical personnel or 988 for mental health personnel.
 If your child is in psychosis or mania, take him/her to the Emergency Room!

 I just found out my child is using marijuana!
 Now what?
 What do I do?
 This is the question Johnny’s Ambassadors receives most frequently.
-Perhaps you’re just now realizing your child’s mental illness, depression, anxiety, bipolar, schizophrenia, or psychosis could have been triggered from high potency THC products, such as vapes, dabs, or edibles.
+Perhaps you’re just now realizing your child’s mental illness, depression, anxiety, bipolar, schizophrenia, or psychosis could have been triggered from high-potency THC products, such as vapes, dabs, or edibles.
 We are so sorry this is happening to your child.
 It happened to my son, too.
 Johnny became psychotic after dabbing and thought the mob was after him.
 He ended his life at 19 years old.
 There wasn’t a Johnny’s Ambassadors, and we didn’t know what to do or where to turn.
 Now, we are here to support you.
 Johnny’s Ambassadors provides education and prevention resources to help you understand what is happening to your child.

 More thoughts from Aaron Weiner, a member of Johnny’s Ambassadors Scientific Advisory Board: